ThomasWilshaw/ThomasWilshaw.github.io/srgb_rec709_viewing_conditions.md

 domain uniform tristimulus image) the short answer is:

 - **sRGB[^sRGB]:**
-    1. Encode with the two part OETF
+    1. Encode with the two part OETF (Section 5.2 of the specification)
-    2. Display on a monitor with a `2.2` power function EOTF in a dim surround
+    2. Display on a monitor with a `2.2` power function EOTF in a dim surround (Section 4 of the specification)

 - **Rec.709[^Rec709]**:
     1. Encode with the two part OETF